Oldunixhacker/mediawiki-extensions-MobileSkin/README.md

 # mediawiki-extensions-MobileSkin
-Define a skin for your mobile traffic on MediaWiki
+A small extension to change your MediaWiki skin based on the platform the wiki is running on.